 Smart high-tech system-diagnostics with operational data

 The demonstrator uses a fictitious machine that has an installed base of high-tech systems all over the world.
 Currently, it demonstrates how smart system diagnostics can be achieved using available data combined with system engineering knowledge.
+The diagnostic flow is shown in the figure below.
 The demonstrator is built around 5 diagnostic challenges, each of which uses different types of data streams and analysis techniques.

 1. Process mining identifies performance bottlenecks in a production line

 System-of-systems data from a production line and process mining

 A production line usually consists of multiple machines operating in a system-of-systems manner.
 These machines cooperatively process the same objects, and generate operational data.
 Process mining is employed to analyse the operational data and derive the process flows of objects on the production line.
 The performance bottlenecks (e.g., object distributions across machines and/or specific machines) can be identified by analysing the extracted flows (see the screenshot).
 Given the identified performance bottlenecks, next-step analysis, e.g., for specific machines, are recommended.

 2. Unsupervised anomaly detection narrows down problem area

 To diagnose a specific machine issue and narrow down the space of causes, we use the operational data generated by the machine components.
 Basically, anomalies are identified based on the operational data.
 This is achieved using unsupervised learning techniques, which are able to detect anomalies without efforts from domain experts.
 The anomaly detection algorithms used in this demonstrator are provided by Yazzoom.

 3. Structured knowledge representation guides trouble-shooters through the available data with anomaly detection